Skip to main content

 For men who have discontinued TRT and are actively trying to conceive, or for those with primary hypogonadism seeking to stimulate fertility, a more aggressive protocol is often implemented.
 This protocol aims to fully reactivate the HPG axis and maximize sperm production.
 It typically involves a combination of agents designed to stimulate different points in the hormonal cascade.

 A common protocol includes Gonadorelin or HCG, often combined with Selective Estrogen Receptor Modulators (SERMs) like Tamoxifen or Clomid.
-These SERMs work by blocking estrogen’s on the hypothalamus and pituitary, thereby increasing the natural release of GnRH, LH, and FSH.
+These SERMs work by blocking estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing the natural release of GnRH, LH, and FSH.
 This synergistic approach targets both the central regulatory mechanisms and the direct gonadal stimulation.

 Agent Primary Mechanism Role in Fertility Protocol